 - Lack of attention

-There are many different diseases that can begin the onset of dementia.
-However, it is the degradation of cells in the brain that cause the condition.
-Whether it is from biological or external causes, cell damage is the specific reason for it.
+There are many different diseases that can cause the onset of dementia.
+However, it is the degradation of cells in the brain that tends to cause the condition.
+Whether it is from biological or external causes, cell damage is ultimately what leads to the development of the disorder.
 The risk of developing Alzheimer’s disease increases for those who:

 - Have diabetes